 Democracy is the best climate for business and this year we watched democracy tested as it never has been.
 I was proud we gave WeSpire the day off to vote.
 Watching local election officials and workers withstand various assaults on the post-election process has profoundly deepened my appreciation for their work.
 But the most important experience I had as a leader were the three weeks volunteering for the Biden-Harris digital correspondence team.
 I spent nights, weekends, and 10+ hours on election day answering emails from all ends of the political spectrum and chatting with undecided voters in swing states through Facebook messenger.
 I learned a ton about how Americans are feeling.
 It reinforced how big the bubble I live in is.
 I recommend that every leader find a way to be more personally involved in the democratic process, locally or nationally.

 Everyone needs to better understand what it means to be actively anti-racist.
 Particularly those of us privileged enough to lead others.
 Allyship, while critical, isn’t enough.
 The analogy is a moving walkway in an airport, with racism and inequality on one end and racial justice and equality on the other.
 Racists move faster than the walkway toward the inequality end.
 If you are a “non-racist,” simply standing still moves you closer to racism.
 It’s only when we actively move against the prevailing system that we get closer to equality.
 I found this chart to be a particularly helpful lense to understand the leader behaviors needed to be actively anti-racist.

-Like you, I have a tremendous amount to be grateful for amidst this unimaginable year.
+Like you, I have a tremendous amount to be grateful for amidst this unimaginable year with plenty of lessons learned.
 While I never want to go through another one like it, ultimately, I am a stronger, better leader ready to face whatever the future holds.

 Quote of the Week: “That which does not kill us, makes us stronger.”Frederich Nietzsche